Research shows that multitasking is a myth, and could be hurting your productivity, your business, and your brain.

 2. Eliminate Distractions

-- If you find yourself looking at your phone out of habit even when it is set to aeroplane mode, then put your phone in another room entirely.
+- If you find yourself looking at your phone out of habit.
+Even when it is set to airplane mode, then put your phone in another room entirely.

 - Close the door to your workspace.
 Put a sign on it if that is what it takes to remain uninterrupted.

 - Noise-cancelling headphones can be really helpful if your environment is loud and distracting.
 I actually use them even when noise isn’t an issue.
 As they remind me that I am meant to be focusing.

 3. Set Alarms for Switching Tasks